Free-Form Variational Inference for Gaussian Process State-Space Models: Experiments

 \subsection{Real-World Data}

 Here we evaluate the different methods using six system identification benchmarks with a latent state dimension $d_x=4$, as used by \citet{overcome-mean-field-gp,PRSSM}.
 See more details in \cref{sec:experiment-details}.

-The prediction performance is shown in \cref{tab:rmse-value}, where we see that \acrshort{FFVD} attains the lowest \acrshort{RMSE} values in four out of the six benchmarks (in bold).
+\textbf{Predictive performance}: The test performance is shown in \cref{tab:rmse-value} and \cref{tab:nlpd}, where we see that \acrshort{FFVD} attains the best \acrshort{NMLL} values in three out of the six benchmarks and obtains lowest \acrshort{RMSE} values in four out of the six benchmarks (in bold).
 Furthermore, for \emph{Actuator} and \emph{Dryer}, \acrshort{FFVDCM} ranks second among all the algorithms (underlined).
-The performance of \acrshort{VGPSSM} and \acrshort{PRSSM} is usually worse than others, which is likely due to their strong mean-field and parametric assumptions, respectively. \acrshort{LSTM} obtains good performance on three datasets, although its deterministic neural network structure is different from our random function setting.
+The performance of \acrshort{VGPSSM} and \acrshort{PRSSM} is usually worse than others, which is likely due to their strong mean-field and parametric assumptions, respectively. \acrshort{LSTM} obtains good performance on three datasets, although its deterministic structure is different from our random function setting.
 The performance of \acrshort{VCDT} is the closest to our \acrshort{FFVD} methods, as it models a coupled $q(\mbx_{0:T}, \mbu)$.

-In addition to this quantitative evaluation, we can see a qualitative illustration of using our algorithm for predicting the training and test (future) observations in \cref{fig:real-world-trajectory}.
+\textbf{Qualitative analysis}: In addition to this quantitative evaluation, we can see a qualitative illustration of using our algorithm for predicting the training and test (future) observations in \cref{fig:real-world-trajectory}.
 This is an example of good generalization, although it is (of course) not consistent across all problems, given the limited training data.
 Finally, we analyze the convergence of our algorithm in \cref{fig:trace-plot-comparison-in-collapsed-version-one-data}, where we see that \gls{FFVDCM} uses less iterations ($\sim8\,000$ iterations) than \gls{FFVDM} ($\sim40\,000$ iterations) to achieve similar performance.
 This confirms the benefits of collapsing the inducing variables and sampling only on the lower-dimensional space of state trajectories.
 We can see these analyses for all benchmarks in \cref{sec:all-performance,sec:all-trace-plots}.